 Once you receive your work visa, your employer must:

-- Ensure your contract complies with labor laws.
+- Ensure your contract complies with labour laws.

 - Assist in renewing your work permit annually.